 MDSGC Summer Exchange Internship Program

 Each year, student interns are placed at participating MDSGC universities for a paid 10-week internship experience.
-Visit the 2023 Summer Exchange page to view information about requirements and this summer’s projects.
-The application deadline was Friday, March 10, 2023.
+Visit the 2024 Summer Exchange page to view information about this summer’s projects and requirements and to apply.
+The application deadline is Friday, March 15, 2024.

 The MDSGC Summer Exchange program supports qualified students from participating universities to partake in hands-on summer internships at any of the other participating institutions.
 Interested students should contact the faculty coordinator (see below) at their home institution.
 Currently, the participating institutions and faculty coordinators are: